Through this exciting blend of theatre and technology, children and families created their own adventures.

-Researchers from our innovative School of Education collaborated with award-winning theatre company Khayaal to create this digital theatre experience, which combines storytelling expertise with innovative research on the role of play in children’s education.
+Researchers from our innovative School of Education collaborated with award-winning theatre company Khayaal to create this digital theatre experience, which combined storytelling expertise with innovative research on the role of play in children’s education.

 Khayaal were brilliant at helping us to develop ideas for a play-based event and rose to the challenge of creating a range of dynamic digital content.Dr Yinka Olusoga